Discover the very best coral reef diving in Indonesia, including Raja Ampat, Komodo, Alor, and more.

 In the Banda Sea’s southern stretches, the Forgotten Islands boast a variety of marine habitats, with everything from shallow, light-filled coral gardens to dizzying drop-offs and near-vertical walls.
 The Banda Sea is off-limits to day-trippers, thanks to the secluded nature of the dive sites.
 But, liveaboard divers will be rewarded for their efforts with some of the planet’s most unspoilt reefs and unforgettable encounters with marine life.

 If you think Komodo is only good for spotting big species like manta rays, think again.
 Over 260 coral species and 1,000 types of fish inhabit the reefs within this UNESCO World Heritage site.
 Komodo is also home to a wide variety of dive sites, ranging from craggy, current-swept reefs and cleaning stations, to fragile coral gardens mobbed by colourful fish.

 The park can be divided into two broad areas, north and south.
 The reefs around North Komodo are famous for more hard coral bommies and tabletops, and tend to have clearer and warmer currents.
 But, head south and the underwater landscape transforms entirely.
 South Komodo’s colder waters – with powerful currents, massive plankton blooms, and deep upwellings – can’t support the same species, so the reefs are mostly made up of soft coral and other filter feeders instead.
 The species found here are also quite distinct with plenty of unique macro species hidden in the corals.

 Dreaming of a liveaboard dive cruise in Indonesia?

-Search, compare and book from over 45 hand selected boats
+Search, compare and book from our hand-selected boats